HiStructClient/histruct-docs/docs/en/cad/getting-started-roofs/convertPdfToDxf.md

 ---
 sourceLang: cs
 sourceHash: 94f12f621fcf8459f65594a59ffedb77
+autoTranslated: false
-autoTranslated: true
+proofRead: true
 ---

-# How to convert a PDF drawing to DXF?
+# How to convert a PDF files to DXF?

 The most common format for sharing drawings is PDF, but it does not allow further editing.
 However, it is possible to convert a PDF drawing to DXF.
-Such a format can already be edited, but more importantly used as a basis for HiStruct.
+Such a format can already be edited, but more importantly used as a layout for HiStruct.
 Here is a list of free online tools for this conversion:

 1. [HiPDF](https://www.hipdf.com/en/pdf-to-dxf)
 2. [CloudConvert](https://cloudconvert.com/pdf-to-dxf)